mesg-foundation/js-sdk/README.md

 OPTIONS
-  -d, --dependency=dependency  Name of the dependency to show the logs from -h, --help                   show CLI help
+  -d, --dependency=dependency  Name of the dependency to show the logs from -h, --help                   show CLI help --event=event                Filter specific events in the logs --no-events                  Remove events from the logs --no-results                 Remove results from the logs --output=output              Filter specific outputs in the logs --task=task                  Filter specific task results in the logs
 ```

 _See code: [src/commands/service/logs.ts](https://github.com/mesg-foundation/mesg-core/blob/v0.0.0/src/commands/service/logs.ts)_